yuanzhi-zhu/DiffPIR/README.md

 \end{align}
 ```

-where the data sub-problem is treated as a denoising issue where diffusion models are utilized as denoisers.
+where the data sub-problem is treated as a denoising issue where diffusion models are utilized as generative denoisers.

 <p align="center">
   <img src="figs/illustration.png" width="900px"/>